The 85 Fund

 Two of these fictitious names outwardly present themselves as independent organizations: Honest Elections Project and Free to Learn.
 And both groups have fictitious counterparts run by the Concord Fund/Judicial Crisis Network, named Honest Elections Project Action and Free to Learn Action, respectively.

-In late 2023, a new fictitious entity was formed called the American Parents Coalition, which itself is part of a new nonprofit entity called the Publius Fund, which was formed in Virginia by a counsel at the 85 Fund.
+In 2024, a new fictitious entity was formed called the American Parents Coalition, which was registered in the state of Texas as an alternative name for the 85 Fund.
+In Virginia, the American Parents Coalition was registered by a counsel at the 85 Fund as an alternative name for a new nonprofit entity called the Publius Fund rather than the 85 Fund.
 American Parents Coalition is a parental rights organization focused on issues of transgender healthcare, DEI education policy, and online content control.
 The group is behind a seven-figure ad campaign linking TikTok to the Chinese Communist Party and railing against gender-inclusive content.
 The coalition formally launched in March 2024 and is led by Alleigh Marré, the former president of the anti-critical race theory group Free To Learn Coalition.

 Judicial Crisis Network